viur-framework/viur-docs/source/modules/user.rst

 The other module provides a custom, google independent authentication.
 This is useful if you don't want to require your users having/creating an google account or you need to import an existing user database.
 Both modules share the same API and can substitute each other.
-All components in ViUR adapt automatically to the choosed usermodule.
+All components in ViUR adapt automatically to the chosen usermodule.
 However, once the application is deployed and used, you should not change the underlying usermodule - you would lose all relations to existing users.
 Both modules support extending the userSkel to store additional data along with the user.
 Also both modules support editing an user, as well as logging in and out.